agateau/clyde/README.md

 No, Clyde installs binaries produced by app developers, it does not rebuild them (unlike projects like [Homebrew](https://brew.sh)).

-This means that there is no guarantee that a package will run on your machine, even if Clyde installs properly.
+This means that there is no guarantee that a package will run on your machine, even if Clyde installs it properly.
 This is especially true on old Linux installations: it is up to the app developer to provide binaries working on your system.

 If a package used to work but the newer version does not, then you can pin the install to the latest working version, using the `@version` syntax.

+### Where are Clyde packages stored?

+Clyde packages are stored in the [Clyde Store repository][store-repo]. `clyde setup` clones this repository on your machine. `clyde update` pulls the latest changes from it.